 Granston has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Grain, Grayne, Grayn, Graynson, Grainson, Granson and others.

 Early Notables of the Granston family (pre 1700)

-More information is included under the topic Early Granston Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Granston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Granston family to Ireland

 Some of the Granston family moved to Ireland, but this topic is not covered in this excerpt.